lazy-1/widelands-autokey-macros/README.md

 Macros for faster building, road laying, and common actions in **Widelands 1.3+** (Linux only).

 Tested on Linux Mint 2025 with native AutoKey.
 Expect to get your hands dirty as you'll need to modify the module and work a little on autokey.
-I've made a comprehensive Guide so it shouldn't be that hard.
+I've made  comprehensive Guides so it shouldn't be that hard.

 ### Quick Start

 1. Install required Python packages: pip3 install python-xlib pyautogui pillow mss

-2. Copy `widelands.py` to your AutoKey Module folder (or create a new script and paste the content).
+2. Copy `widelands` directory to your AutoKey Module folder.

-3. Set hotkeys in AutoKey AutoKey_data/Widelands supplied, put it in your autokey/data/Scripts/ directory.
+3. Set hotkeys in AutoKey widelands-autokey.zip supplied, put the unzipped directory  in your autokey/data/Scripts/ directory.
+Possibly need to update the keybindings, see Tutorials Directory

-4. **Important**: Personalise coordinates and paths in the file — these are tuned to my screen/resolution 1920x1080.
+4. **Important**: Personalise coordinates and paths in the file — these are tuned to my cpu etc.

-5. Race selection: Edit `def race()` at the top to match your current game (0=Amazon, 1=Atlantean, etc.).
+5. Tribe selection: Edit current_tribe.py and Put the correct number in (help is provided)

 ### Features